 The Harvard Library system and the Frances Loeb Library at the GSD have an especially robust set of online resources.
-You can start exploring these via the library main page.
+Please visit the Library's main page for the latest updates.

 Is there any physical access to the library while courses are taught remotely?

-Although buildings are closed for visiting, Loeb Library and Harvard Library have services to provide access to library materials that are only available in print.
+Still, the Loeb Library and Harvard Library have many services to provide access to library materials that are only available in print.

 Will the school be digitizing library resources more extensively for the remote semester (and beyond)?

 The GSD has extensive digital collections including archival materials, and is continuing, along with the university at large, to expand these databases.
-A small sampling is available via the library’s CURIOSity site.
 The GSD also has a number of research guides that can assist in exploring online resources, such as the visual collections guide.
-Additionally, Loeb Library will digitize limited numbers of materials, prioritizing curricular needs.

 Does Harvard collaborate with any other university libraries for students to have access to their resources?